marcelrodriguezricc/wk-bathy/README.md

             - Global Ocean Physcis Analysis and Forecast
         - Additionally, record period and direction for future reference.

-- Step 2: Find, load, and match datasets
+- Step 2: Load and normalize datasets

-    - Filter potential datasets based on AOI bounding box and list of time windows

-    - Load Sentinel 1, Sentinel 2, and NCEI datasets datasets
+    - Initialize each AOI with central latitude and longitude, filename header, link to CRM, and bounding box extents.

+    - Load CRM, extract important metadata and save in AOI object.

+    - For a range of days around CRM creation date, use CMEMS Wave Analysis and Forecast to identify times for each AOI when Mean significant wave height greater than 1 m.
+        - Average of the highest one-third (33%) of waves (measured from trough to crest) that occur in a given period.
+        - Store swell period and direction data from CMEMS in AOI object for image selection and evaluation.

+    - Look for Sentinel-2 imagery from days when significant wave height is greater than 1 m, and get image with best combination of factors for optical WKB.
+        - Higher SWH, low cloud coverage, wave direction toward solar azimuth, preferable solar elevation.
+        - Store cloud coverage for image selection and evaluation.

+    - Look for Sentinel-1 imagery from days when significant wave height is greater than 1 m, and get image with best combination of factors for SAR WKB.

-    - Match the dimensionality (Datum / CRS / Projection) for each dataset so overlayed pixels correspond spatially
+    - Match the datum / CRS / projection of each image.

 - Step 4: Derive bathymetry